 About This Breed

 The Chihuahua may have been brought to Mexico by Chinese traders.
-Another possibility is that the Chihuahua was created by the Toltec’s and the Aztecs from an ancient breed known as Techichi.
+Another possibility is that the breed was created by the Toltec’s and the Aztecs from an ancient breed known as Techichi.

-The Chihuahua can be fawn, black, red, black and tan, and black and white
+The Chihuahua can be fawn, black, red, black and tan or black and white.

 One thing to know about Chihuahuas are they have a nervous personality which can make them unpredictable and aggressive with small children and strangers.
-The Chihuahua frequently barks and is known to be a “fear biter, ” which may cause them to snap at kids and strangers that try to pick them up or pet them.
+The Chihuahua frequently barks and is known to be a “fear biter, ” which may cause them to snap at kids and strangers that try to pick them up.

 IDEAL LIVING SITUATION

 As the Chihuahua is generally an indoor dog, it is not fond of the cold, preferring instead warmer regions.
 The Chihuahua fares the best in a small home or an apartment.